 - Remove and destroy jumping worms when you see them.
 Simply seal them in a bag and throw it in the trash – they will not survive long.
 Reducing the adult population will eventually reduce the number of egg-carrying cocoons in the landscape.

 - Experiment.
 If necessary, try a variety of plants or consider alternative landscaping in heavily infested parts of your property.
-Keep a log and share your successes with fellow gardeners.
+Try a variety of mulch products such as straw or native grass clippings (e.g. big bluestem, Indian grass, etc).

 Identification and Information